Cream Cheese Frosting makes the perfect frosting recipe for so many sweet treats. An easy, yet elegant cream cheese frosting recipe.

-Cream cheese frosting comes in handy for all sorts of delicious delicacies – like red velvet cake, cupcakes, and well… just about anything else I can think of right now.
-It just makes anything taste better in my book – and no wonder with all that fluffy, vanilla, creamy goodness!
+Cream cheese frosting comes in handy for all sorts of delicious delicacies – like hummingbird cake, red velvet cake, cupcakes, and well… just about anything else I can think of right now.
+It just makes anything taste better in my book – and no wonder with all that fluffy, creamy deliciousness!

-Cream your cream cheese with an electric mixer.
+- Cream cream cheese with an electric mixer.

-Add in your softened butter and cream it with your cream cheese.
+- Add in butter and cream together with cream cheese until light and fluffy.

 - Add confectioner's sugar, ½ a cup at a time.
 After each cup has been incorporated, turn the mixer onto the highest speed setting and for about 10 seconds to lighten the frosting.

 - Add in vanilla and cream until well-blended, light and fluffy.

 From the Add a Pinch recipe archives, originally published 2011.